 Acknowledgements

 The authors would like to thank Jim Dick (Institute of Neurology, UCL) for providing extensive technical assistance and teaching KS how to perform ex vivo muscle tension testing.
-We would also like to thank Darren Chambers (Institute of Child Health, UCL) for processing samples for histological analysis,.
+We would also like to thank Darren Chambers (Institute of Child Health, UCL) for processing samples for histological analysis.
 SE would like to acknowledge the NIHR Biomedical Research Centre at Great Ormond Street Hospital.
-Finally we thank MRC Harwell who provided the Draggen mice to start our colony.
+We thank MRC Harwell who provided the Draggen mice to start our colony.
 KS is supported by an MRC Clinical Research Training Fellowship (MR/M01827X/1).
 EM is supported by a Wellcome Trust Clinical Research Career Development Fellowship (209583/Z/17/Z).
 RM is supported by MRC grant MR/M006948/1.
 MGH work is supported by an MRC Centre grant and by the UCLH NIHR Biomedical Research Centre.
 The authors of this manuscript certify that they comply with the ethical guidelines for authorship and publishing in the Journal of Cachexia, Sarcopenia and Muscle 56.

 References